FAVORITE GREEN JUICE RECIPE

 More recipes and a meal plan.

-If you’re looking for an easy to follow meal plan to use this juice recipe with, I give you a free 10-day meal plan when you subscribe to the Curing Vision mailing list.
+If you’re looking for an easy to follow meal plan to use this juice recipe with, give this meal plan a try.
 This plan is easy to follow, not about restrictions, only about adding in more of the good stuff!

 This blog post contains affiliate links, by purchasing the products in this post you pay no extra and help support the mission of Curing Vision.
 Thank you for your support!